-- Amounts are awarded based on financial need as determined by the student’s Estimated Family Contribution (EFC) and enrollment status for the Spring 2020 semester as listed below:
+- Amounts are awarded based on financial need as determined by the student’s Estimated Family Contribution (EFC) and enrollment status for the appropriate semester as listed below:

 - EFC 8501 and higher: $250

-- Furthermore, awarded amounts will be prorated based on the student’s enrollment status for the Spring 2020 semester as follows:
+- Furthermore, awarded amounts will be prorated based on the student’s enrollment status for the appropriate semester as follows:

 - 12+ credits: 100%